Copula-Based Trading of Cointegrated Cryptocurrency Pairs: Implementation Methodology

 and $\text{total number of pairs}={N(N-1)}/{2}$.
 Here, $N$ is the number of data points, $S^i_{[n]}$ and $S^{j}_{[n]}$ are the rankings of the $n$-th data point in two different variables, and $\text{{sgn}}(x)$ is the sign function, which is $1$ if $x > 0$, $-1$ if $x < 0$, and $0$ if $x = 0$.

-After calculating $\tau$ for all spreads, we select the first couple of pairs with the highest $\tau$.
+After calculating $\tau$ of BTCUSDT with each of the 19 altcoins, we select the two altcoins that have the highest $\tau$ with BTCUSDT and create their corresponding pairs.
 During the course of one week, the chosen pairs are traded and can be substituted with different pairs at the start of each trading period.
 Instead of trading a pair of coins, we employ a pair of spreads where each of them contains BTCUSDT.
 In this way, having a long position in one spread and a short position in the other one implies that BTCUSDT will not be traded at all and it only plays an intermediary role between two other coins.
-Now, we should estimate the probability distribution function of spread processes.
-Suppose that ${\widehat{F}}^{i}_{n}$ is the empirical cumulative distribution function of the spread process $S^{i}$ with $n$ samples.
-We can compute ${\widehat{F}}^{i}_{n}$ for $\mathbf{S^{i}} = (S^{i}_{1},S^{i}_{2},\dots,S^{i}_{n})$ using equation \ref{eq 4.34}.
-The Probability Integral Transform is employed to convert the spreads to random variables $\mathbf{U_1} := {\widehat{F}}^{1}_{n}(\mathbf{S^{1}})$ and $\mathbf{U_2} := {\widehat{F}}^{2}_{n}(\mathbf{S^{2}})$ with a standard uniform distribution.
+Now, we estimate the probability distribution function of spread processes (marginals).
+We fit various distributions such as Gaussian, Student-t, and Cauchy to the data to identify the best-fitting distribution.
+By employing statistical methods or maximum likelihood estimation, we estimate the specific parameters associated with each distribution.
+To evaluate the goodness of fit, we calculate the AIC values for the candidate distributions, ultimately selecting the distribution with the lowest AIC value as the best-fitting option.
+Suppose that ${F}^{i}$ is the fitted cumulative distribution function of the spread process $S^{i}$.
+The Probability Integral Transform is employed to convert the spreads to random variables $\mathbf{U_1} := {F}^{1}(\mathbf{S^{1}})$ and $\mathbf{U_2} := {{F}}^{2}(\mathbf{S^{2}})$ with a standard uniform distribution.
 The next step is to determine a fitting copula model for $\mathbf{U_1}$ and $\mathbf{U_2}$.
 We select some potential copulas and estimate the corresponding parameters by the maximum likelihood method.
 Finally, using the Akaike information criterion (AIC), we distinguish the most fitted copula model.
 During the trading period, using the hourly realizations of random variables $U_1$ and $U_2$, which are the transformed values of spread processes, we calculate the copula conditional probabilities $h^{1|2}$ and $h^{2|1}$ defined in equation \ref{eq conditional copula}, for the selected pairs of the week. when $h^{1|2}$ is higher (lower) than 0.5, the first coin can be considered to be overvalued (undervalued) relative to the second one.
 Similarly, when $h^{2|1}$ is higher (lower) than 0.5, the second coin can be considered to be overvalued (undervalued) relative to the first one.
 Therefore, we can interpret mispricing as conditional probabilities in equation \ref{eq conditional copula} minus 0.5.
-We denote the trading trigger to be $\alpha_1$ and $\alpha_2$.
+We denote the trading thresholds to be $\alpha_1$ and $\alpha_2$.
 We study the optimal triggers via back-testing.
 The opening and closing signals are generated by the following rules:

 Figure \ref{fig. 2} provides an illustrative depiction of the confidence bands in trading rules for the Gumbel copula with a parameter value of $\theta=2$, under the conditions of $\alpha_1=5\%$ and $\alpha_2=10\%$.
 If the data point $(u_{1t},u_{2t})$ falls within the top green (down green) area, it suggests that $S_1$ is undervalued (overvalued) and $S_2$ is overvalued (undervalued), which may indicate an opportunity to open a position.
 Conversely, if $(u_{1t},u_{2t})$ falls within the red area, it may signal the need to close the positions.